I'm in the Market for a New Bottega Veneta Bag, so I Took 3 for a Test Run

 About the smooth-leather series:

-Introduced in the brand's F/W 24 collection, which debuted in February during Milan Fashion Week, the smooth-leather series includes four non-intrecciato handbags: three signature styles for Bottega Veneta—the Hop, Andiamo, and Cabat—as well as a new clutch silhouette named the Liberta.
+Introduced in the brand's F/W 24 collection, which debuted last February during Milan Fashion Week, the smooth-leather series includes four non-intrecciato handbags: three signature styles for Bottega Veneta—the Hop, Andiamo, and Cabat—as well as a new clutch silhouette named the Liberta.
 According to the brand, Blazy's decision to work with smooth leather for this collection was inspired by the brand's craft pre-intrecciato, and it was meant to draw attention toward the shape of the bags.
 "With the absence of intrecciato, it is the quality of the materials—carefully selected to be as soft and silky as possible—and the silhouettes of the accessories that embody the Bottega Veneta DNA," a press release states. "[The] smooth calf leather has an outstandingly smooth texture without visible grain.
 The material is realized with a production process known as 'slow leather,' referencing the lengthy nature of the leather's treatment and a subsequently reduced usage of water, sodium sulfide, chrome waste, and tanning agents."

 I spent a day with three of the new smooth-leather styles, finding out firsthand how functional, easy to style, and compliment-prone they each are.
 Scroll down to read through my findings.